 Night trains are making a comeback in Europe.
-When I found out, new direct train routes from the Netherlands to Switzerland were up and running again, I had to explore and try for myself.
+When I found out, that new direct train routes from the Netherlands to Switzerland were up and running again, I had to explore and try for myself.
 That is why I took the Amsterdam to Basel night train for a weekend break to explore more of Basel.
 There is a standard direct daytime Amsterdam to Basel train connection, but I decided to take the Amsterdam to Zurich night train.

-Obviously, the daytime train is faster, and also a bit cheaper than the night sleeper train.
-But I wanted to maximize my time in Switzerland and not take too much vacation time.
+I wanted to maximize my time in Switzerland and not take too much vacation time.
 What is better than to climb aboard a night train in the evening, sleep and wake up in a new country?
 You can start exploring right away, early in the morning.